 Anyone expecting a turn-of-the century atmosphere, though, is in for a shock.
 The current decor is a child of the swinging sixties, when the café underwent a complete transformation and refit.

-In line with the owner’s personality, consider the Korb both a coffee house and cultural rendezvous, one that pays continuing homage to the Viennese coffee house tradition, which centers around discourse and debate.
+In line with the owner’s personality, consider the Korb both a coffee house and cultural rendezvous, one that pays continuing homage to the Viennese coffee house tradition of discourse and debate.

 This is an authentic, no-fuss café in relatively small premises (with plenty of seating outside in warmer seasons).
-It bustles with regulars and local characters – the waiters seemed to know many guests -and louder than its more austere cousins.
-The Korb is more for excited chatter than long hours reading Proust.
+The place bustles with regulars and local characters – the waiters seemed to know many guests – and seems louder than its more austere cousins; the Korb feels better suited to excited chatter than long hours reading Proust.

-Given the central location close to Stephansplatz, the prices are on the imperial side of the spectrum, but our coffee was excellent and the same goes for the hefty portion of apple strudel we ordered with it.
+Given the central location close to Stephansplatz, the prices were on the imperial side of the spectrum on our visit, but our coffee was excellent and the same goes for the hefty portion of apple strudel we ordered with it.